Gamemode4Dev/GM4_Datapacks/1.21/generated/smithed_readmes/gm4_ziprails.md

 # <img src="https://raw.githubusercontent.com/Gamemode4Dev/GM4_Datapacks/master/base/images/gm4_logo.png" alt="GM4 Logo" width="32" /> Ziprails by Gamemode 4<!--$pmc:delete-->

 Everyone loves building minecart rail systems, but giant mono-rails across your world can get to be an eyesore.
-With this simple datapack, enable your minecarts to hang from "ziprails" made of tripwire, much less intrusive than regular rail lines. <!--$pmc:headerSize-->
+With this simple data pack, enable your minecarts to hang from "ziprails" made of tripwire, much less intrusive than regular rail lines. <!--$pmc:headerSize-->

 ![Ziprails Example](https://raw.githubusercontent.com/Gamemode4Dev/GM4_Datapacks/master/gm4_ziprails/images/ziprails_example.webp)  <!--$modrinth:replaceWithVideo--> <!--$pmc:delete-->

-### Features:
+### Features
 - All minecart types can grab onto a "ziprail" by riding under the tripwire hook at one end.
 - Minecarts will travel down a ziprail until it reaches the other end, much like a gondola or cable-car
 - Adds a custom advancement for your first ride in the sky